tonybushido/oxaria_code/README.md

 Downloads were handled separately for 1 and 4-gas sensors described in section (0).
 The files below were used to pull data from the AWS cloud d to local Json files & then to convert Json  to CSV format.

 ## 4-gas sensors download code
-The files below used to download data from the 4-gas sensor variant.
-These sensors are owned by the University of Birmingham.
-File nomenclature:  4-gas sensors are grouped under the `oxaria1` file label / handle, they were the 1st batch of sensors purchased for use by OxAria & via NERC funding.
+The `py` files below used to download data for the 4-gas sensor variant.
+4-gas sensors are owned by the University of Birmingham & grouped under the `oxaria1` file label / folders - they were the 1st batch of sensors purchased for use by OxAria & via NERC funding.

 ### January 2020 to February 2021.
 | Code | Description |